cssobj/cssobj/docs/merge-multiple-object.md

 # Merge multiple objects

-Merge multiple object is easy, if you have all the objects, just
+Merge multiple object is easy

+- If you have all the objects, just

 ```Javascript
 // below will merge objA + objB